 Don’t forget to read this post to get more information about what NetSuite is.

-NetSuite and your company size
+1. NetSuite pros and cons: Company size

-One of the main benefits of NetSuite lies in its versatility in terms of the scale of your business.
+One of the main benefits of NetSuite system lies in its versatility in terms of the scale of your business.

 It doesn’t matter if you are a start-up or a multinational corporation, it works just as well in any case.